 The 2018 STEM Entrepreneurship Academy Campers experienced a week of exploration, engagement and discovery within the STEM disciplines and the world of entrepreneurship.

-Swim to the Top, now in its third year with plans for a fourth, connects university students with the community through life-saving swimming lessons.
+Swim to the Top, now in its fifth year, partners with the Benjamin Barnes Branch YMCA, Tuscaloosa PARA, and First Tee of Tuscaloosa to connect university students with the community through life-saving swimming lessons.